ham-radio-software/drats2/README.md

 on other packages.

 Each directory that is used for a Python package will have a pyproject.toml for building a pip installable module.
+This module will also provide the data for populating most of the about dialog.

 The base directory for a package directory may not be the same as the actual package name that is created.